jperdior/fever-challenge/README.md

 ### Fetching from providers

-Instead of a command running constantly in a container, a better approach would be to have a lambda on AWS that runs X times per day and publishes on any message broker (sqs, rabbitmq, etc) the fetched events so they can be consumed, processed and updated.
+Instead of a command running constantly in a container, a better approach would be to have a lambda on AWS that runs X times per day and publishes on any message broker (sqs, rabbitmq, etc) the fetched events so they can be consumed, parsed and updated.
 Several consumers should be set up in order to process the amount of events in a realistic time.
 It could have been developed locally using localstack+terraform but I time-prioritized other things in this challenge.

 ### Scaling and rate limit